 Expatriate Estonian visiting professor teaches a course on the history of Russia and Europe in the autumn semester

 David Ilmar Lepasaar Beecher, the first expatriate Estonian visiting professor of the University of Tartu, teaches a course on the history of Russia and Europe in the autumn semester.
-The course is open for registration in the Study Information System from 1 June.

 The English-taught course aims to offer a broader understanding of the history of Russia in the European context, discussing the mutual cultural and intellectual approaching of Russia and Europe from the reign of Peter the Great until today.